GST and BAS in Australia

 How to lodge a BAS

-You can lodge your BAS online:
+You can submit your BAS through the website:

-- via your online accounting software
+- using the online version of your accounting software

-- through the ATO’s online business portal
+- through the online business portal provided by the ATO

 What are BAS due dates?